What is Pupil Premium?

 Pupil Premium Statement

-We also expect the attendance of Pupil Premium students to close the gap (by at least 1%) with their peers.
+We also expect the attendance of Pupil Premium students to close the gap (by at least 2%) with their peers.
 This will be done through regular attendance monitoring and early intervention when required.
 We will also ensure the Pupil Premium students continue to access exciting and challenging extra-curricular enrichment to raise confidence, including being provided the opportunity to consider life after year 11 in order to raise aspirations.

-- To reduce the number of PP students with persistent absence and close the gap between PP and non-PP students by at least 1%.
+- To reduce the number of PP students with persistent absence and close the gap between PP students and non-PP students.

-- Ensuring PP students are fully integrated into the rich learning opportunities provided by UTCN in order to raise students’ confidence and allow them to achieve a positive school experience.
+- To ensure PP students are fully integrated into the rich learning opportunities provided by UTCN in order to raise students’ confidence and allow them to achieve a positive school experience.

 How UTCN measures the impact of Pupil Premium funding

 Every year UTCN commissions a Pupil Premium audit.
 This audit analyses the impact of all pupil premium expenditure and makes recommendations for future development.